Graduate Professional Development

 The relationship between researchers and the public impacts us all, affecting our freedom to do our work, the funding of our research and the policies that shape our world.
 Researchers’ ability to impact the world hinges on the trust and understanding between them and the rest of society.
 Public Communication for Researchers (PCR) invites graduate students to help shape the conversation.

 Translating your skills through effective storytelling is key to showcasing your ability to perform a given job.
-Within this session, we will highlight best practices in preparing for industry interviews through job description analysis, example preparation, and storytelling strategies.
+In this session, we will highlight best practices in preparing for industry interviews through job description analysis, example preparation and storytelling strategies.
 Tips for navigating industry interview tools, such as HireVue and Big Interview, will also be addressed.

-Presenter: Katie Flanagan, Career and Professional Development Center
+Hosted by Katie Flanigan, career consultant, Career and Professional Development Center

 Job Offer Negotiation: Tips for Measuring and Communicating Your Market Value

-What is your market value for a given position at a mid-sized consulting firm in Chicago?
-Further, how do you know if you are receiving a fair and competitive job offer?
-These are certainly difficult questions to answer, so this session will focus on strategies for researching your market value using company data, online salary tools, and CMU outcomes data.
-Once this baseline is achieved, we will discuss how you can professionally communicate salary expectations and counter job offers in order to secure an opportunity that aligns with your personal and professional needs.
+How do you know if you are receiving a fair and competitive job offer?
+This session will focus on strategies for researching your market value using company data, online salary tools, and CMU outcomes data.
+We will also discuss how you can professionally communicate salary expectations and counter job offers in order to secure an opportunity that aligns with your personal and professional needs.

-Presenter: Beth Jameson, Career and Professional Development Center
+Hosted by Beth Jameson, career consultant, Career and Professional Development Center